Baymax143-stack/COP4520-Project/README.md

 1. Open a terminal and navigate to the location of ```NashHunt```
 2. Compile the program with the following command: ```javac NashHunt.java```
 3. Run the compiled program with the following command: ```java NashHunt```

+**Instructions for Game Play:**
+You will be spawned onto a random square within an 8x8 map.
+Your goal is to traverse across the map and find the target location.
+While traversing across the map, an enemy will be seeking you out.
+To win this game, you must either find the target location or defeat the enemy in combat.
+Please note that when prompted for input, follow the instructions on what to type.
+You will always have two choices for input.